pravsemilo/swift-notes/docs.swift.org/swift-book/Welcome_To_Swift/A_Swift_Tour.md

 	}
 	```
 * Use `deinit` to create a deinitializer if you need to perform some cleanup before the object is deallocated.
-* Subclasses include their superclass namea after their class name, separated by a colon.
+* Subclasses include their superclass named after their class name, separated by a colon.
 	* Methods on a subclass that override the superclass's implementation are marked with `override`.
 	* Overridding a method by accident, without `override` is detected by the compiler as an error.
 	* The compiler also detects methods with `override` that don't actually override any method in superclass.